Sonia Adesara

 Sonia Adesara (born 1990) is a British medical doctor and activist who specialises in reproductive health.
 She is campaigner for migrants rights and gender equality.
 She co-chairs the Young Medical Women International Association, and sits on the Central Council of the Socialist Health Association.

 Early life and education

 Adesara is the daughter of an Asian-Ugandan refugee.
 She studied medicine at the University of Nottingham.

 Career

 Adesara is a medical doctor.
 She is co-Chair of the Young Medical Women International Association, and a National Medical Director's Clinical Fellow at Macmillan.
 She was a member of the Keep Our NHS Public campaign in July 2019.
 She has written about the rise in anti-abortion rhetoric in light of the Brexit vote and election of Donald Trump.
 Adesara is a member of the 50:50 Parliament campaign, which looks to increase women's representation in the Palace of Westminster.
 She has previously chaired the Young Fabians Health Network.
+She is a member of the Fabian Society's executive committee.

 Throughout the COVID-19 pandemic, Adesara worked as a doctor in central London.
 She used social media to communicate public health advice as well as sharing her concerns about the deteriorating conditions in hospitals.